 Very affordable at US $59.
 CLICK HERE TO BOOK THIS TOUR

 We really love Melaka, it is one of our favorite destinations in Malaysia.

-Melaka, also known as Malacca, has a vivid mix of old and new cultures and is best known for its Peranakan or Baba-Nyonya culture.
+Melaka, previously known as Malacca, has a vivid mix of old and new cultures and is best known for its Peranakan or Baba-Nyonya culture.